-Condonation in Virginia is a legal defense in a fault-based divorce proceeding.
-Condonation is a type of legal forgiveness that operates as a defense to adultery in divorce proceedings.
-The legal defense of Condonation does not apply to no-fault divorces.
+Condonation is a legal defense which often comes up during fault-based divorce proceedings.
+Essentially, it’s a type of legal forgiveness that operates as a defense to adultery during a divorce.

 If your spouse has committed adultery, then condonation in Virginia has the ability to nullify your advantage in divorce proceedings and provide your spouse with a legal defense which could serve to erase the “fault.”

-What is the Impact of Adultery in a Virginia Divorce Proceeding?
+What is the Impact of Adultery on a Virginia Divorce Proceeding?

-In the context of a contested divorce proceedings, the act of adultery by one spouse, can provide the innocent spouse a significant advantage as discussed below.
-Reengaging in sexual intercourse with your spouse can negate this advantage in a divorce proceeding.
+In the context of a contested divorce proceeding, the act of adultery by one spouse can provide the innocent spouse a significant advantage.
+Reengaging in sexual intercourse with your spouse can negate this advantage entirely.

 First of all, adultery can provide the innocent spouse leverage in divorce proceedings.
 This leverage could be used to persuade the guilty spouse of agreeing to a settlement.
 Agreeing to a settlement can help you avoid a lengthy and expensive divorce proceeding.

-Adultery can have a significant impact on all major aspects of a divorce proceeding such as: gaining child custody, gaining a fair division of property, and avoiding the payment of spousal support.
-Thus, in Virginia, if your spouse has been unfaithful, you might wish to avoid condoning such behavior by reengaging intimate relations with him or her.
+Adultery can also have a significant impact on all major aspects of a divorce proceeding such as: gaining child custody, gaining a fair division of property, and avoiding the payment of spousal support.

 If you and your spouse have minor children, your spouse’s act of adultery could help you gain primary custody.
 Though, adultery alone would not be a complete bar to your spouse’s visitation rights.